chef/chef-web-docs/chef_master/source/dsl_recipe.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. tag search_pattern

 A search pattern is a way to fine-tune search results by returning anything that matches some type of incomplete search query.
-There are four types of search patterns that can be used when searching the search indexes on the Chef server: exact, wildcard, range, and fuzzy.
+There are four types of search patterns that can be used when searching the search indexes on the Chef Infra Server: exact, wildcard, range, and fuzzy.

 .. end_tag